julietteBergoend/pyannote-db-plumcot/README.md

 >>> harry.stats('train')
 {'annotated': 12864.489999999932, 'annotation': 5853.799999999804, 'n_files': 5, 'labels': {...}}
 ```
-Note: we don't provide for the series audio or video files!
-You'll need to acquire them yourself then set the path to the wav files in `pyannote-db-plumcot/Plumcot/data/database.yml` ('Databases' field).
+> Note: we don't provide for the series audio or video files!
+You'll need to acquire them yourself then place them in the relevant serie directory (e.g. `HarryPotter/wavs`) with file name formatted as `<file_uri>.en16kHz.wav`.
+See also [DVD section](#DVDs).

 ## Raw data